BelT26/RedundancyCalculator/README.md

 ## Data Model
 I chose to use a Google sheets API as the data model for my project.
-The API is composed of 4 worksheets.
+The API is composed of 5 worksheets.

+The 'password' worksheet comprises of one cell of data that contains the password to logon as HR.

 The 'staff' worksheet is used to store the names and payroll numbers of company employess and is used to validate details provided by users when they select to proceed with a redundancy application or view their application status.

 ![staff worksheet](https://github.com/BelT26/RedundancyCalculator/blob/main/assets/api_staff_list.PNG)